panushri25/emrQA/README.md

 # emrQA: A Large Corpus for Question Answering on Electronic Medical Records
-                  The page and codes are still under construction.
-Please check back in December.
+                  The page and codes are ready for use.
 We are excited to announce that this data will now be hosted directly under the i2b2 license !!
 So you can directly download the dataset from the i2b2 website instead of generating it from the scripts.
-We are setting this up for you, kindly stay tuned.
-Believe me it takes some iterations to draw consensus on a usable format.
+                   We are setting this up for you, kindly stay tuned. :)
-                  But we are almost there. :)

 - This repo contains code for the paper
 Anusri Pampari, Preethi Raghavan, Jennifer Liang and Jian Peng,